iMAPSRoboticsTeam/Issac_Sim_Template/README.md

 ## Create An Extension

-First create a new extension by opening the the extension window Window >> Extensions
+First create a new extension by opening the extension window Window >> Extensions

 Next click the green plus sign on the top left of the window, Select "New Extension Template Project"